How does it work?

 Do you accept insurance?

-If you have a different health insurance carrier, we are happy to provide an out-of-network receipt which can be submitted to your insurance company for reimbursement.
+If you have a different health insurance carrier (such as Aetna or United), we are happy to submit an insurance claim as an out-of-network provider.
 Please check your healthcare plan to make sure your insurance covers acupuncture performed by an out-of-network provider.